cjohansen/dumdom/Readme.md

   This may cause breakage in some cases when porting from Quiescent to Dumdom.
   The risk is pretty low, and the upside is significant enough to allow Dumdom to take this liberty.

+## Differences from React

+In React, [`onChange` is really `onInput`](https://github.com/facebook/react/issues/9567).
+This is not true in dumdom.
+When swapping out Quiescent and React for dumdom, you must replace all occurrences of `onChange` with `onInput` to retain behavior.

 ## Using with Devcards